Rcharitra1/temporary-ez/docs/School Bus Operator/Administration/Drivers.md

 1. Click the three dots.
 Then edit.<br />
    ![img alt](/img/admin-drivers-edit.png)

 2. Edit all the necessary information.
-Lastly, click save or cancel the changes <br />
+Lastly, click save or cancel the changes. <br />
    ![img alt](/img/admin-drivers-edit-save-or-cancel.png)

 ### Delete a driver